Optimal Decision Rules when Payoffs are Partially Identified: Optimal Pricing with Unobserved Heterogeneity

 This is a semiparametric model and our implementation follows the steps described in Section~\ref{subsec:decision.semiparametric}.
-Partition $P = (P_1,\ldots,P_B)$ where $P_b$ collects the parameters corresponding to budget set $\mc B_b$.
-As we have assumed that each of the $B$ observed budgets is sampled in a repeated cross section, we can estimate each $P_b$ by just-identified GMM.
-We can then form a quasi-posterior $\pi_n(P|X^n)$ based on a limited-information Gaussian quasi-likelihood, exponentiating the GMM objective function, or by the Bayesian bootstrap.
-For $d \in \mc O$, the expected value $\E[h_d(X_d)]$ is an element of $P$ and so $\bar R(d|X^n)$ is simply its posterior mean:
+Partition $\mu = (\mu_1,\ldots,\mu_B)$ where $\mu_b$ collects the parameters corresponding to budget set $\mc B_b$.
+As we have assumed that each of the $B$ observed budgets is sampled in a repeated cross section, we can estimate each $\mu_b$ by just-identified GMM.
+As we observe repeated cross sections under $B$ different price vectors, we can simply take $\eta = \times_{b=1}^B \eta_b$, where $\eta_b$ is the distribution of $X_{b,i}$.
+We can then form a quasi-posterior $\pi_n(\mu|X^n)$ based on a limited-information Gaussian quasi-likelihood as in~(\ref{eq:quasi_posterior}).
+For $d \in \mc O$, the expected value $\E[w_d(X_d)]$ is an element of $\mu$ and so $\bar R_n(d)$ is simply its quasi-posterior mean:

 For $d \in \mc C$, the posterior maximum risk is